vacp2p/rfc-index/vac/1/coss.md

 When raw specifications can be demonstrated, they become **draft** specifications.
 Changes to draft specifications should be done in consultation with users.
+A number will be assigned to indicate the specification has entered the [Vac RFC](rfc.vac.dev) process.
 Draft specifications are contracts between the editors and implementers.

 ### Stable Specifications